Federal Work-Study Basics

 No. However, some positions may be posted with a “preferred” qualification for a specific program (or programs) of study at A-B Tech.
 While this does not prevent students in other programs from applying, it should be understood in these cases that students from the stated preferred program(s) will be given preference for hire.

-Students who wish to participate in the FWS program must have submitted and completed a current-year FAFSA application through www.FAFSA.ed.gov ; be enrolled for at least six (6) or more in-program credit hours per semester; be meeting all federal and institutional Satisfactory Academic Progress (SAP) standards; and must have available unmet need on their financial aid account as determined by the Financial Aid Office.
-Students who have been selected for hire by a FWS supervisor must be vetted for eligibility by the Financial Aid Office, with hire being contingent upon meeting the above criteria.
+Students who wish to participate in the FWS program must have submitted and completed a current-year FAFSA application through Complete the FAFSA® Form be enrolled for at least six (6) or more in-program credit hours per semester; be meeting all federal and institutional Satisfactory Academic Progress (SAP) standards, and must have an available unmet need on their financial aid account as determined by the Financial Aid Office.
+Students who have been selected for hire by an FWS supervisor must be vetted for eligibility by the Financial Aid Office, with hire being contingent upon meeting the above criteria.
+Students who are currently employed as Student Employees by existing A-B Tech offices, departments, or divisions are not eligible to be hired concurrently to FWS positions.

-Current active position postings can be found on the FWS Position Directory page on the Financial Aid drop-down menu, located at the top of A-B Tech’s homepage (www.abtech.edu).
+Current active position postings can be found on the Federal Work-Study Position Directory.
 Students should read the program overview and make sure they understand the guidelines found there, before browsing the links for active position postings found at the bottom of the page.
-If a student finds a position posting that they are interested in applying for, they may download the PDF application and submit their completed application to the supervisor whose email address will be located at the bottom of the active position posting.
+If a student finds a position posting that they are interested in applying for, they may complete the Federal Work-Study Student Application online.

 Yes— however, it is incumbent upon a student who applies for more than one position to a) be aware that they can only accept hire to one position, and b) that they should communicate their final decision of accepting a position to any other supervisors to whom they have submitted applications but will not be accepting employment with.